Saturday, May 17, 2025

 • Type 2 Diabetes (Watson, 2024)

-There are several things that may contribute to someone developing Vitamin D Deficiency.
+Several things may contribute to someone developing Vitamin D Deficiency.
 These include:

 • Not enough exposure to sunlight